 It’s normal for your baby to wake up a few times at night for a feed, especially during the early days.
 But as they grow older, they might be waking up out of habit.
 Find out how you can break the pattern and help them sleep for longer durations at night.

-Younger babies with small stomachs need smaller feeds more often, which means night feeds are essential for their development.
+Younger babies with small stomachs need smaller feeds more often, which means night feeding is essential for their development.
 As they grow, the need to feed during the night should naturally decrease.

 For the first three months of your baby’s life their stomach is so tiny that they need to feed during the day and night in order to take in enough milk.
 But even after three months, there are many other reasons why your baby still wakes for feeds during the night, such as:

 Newborn babies only have small stomachs, so they need to wake during the night because they can only take a small amount of milk at a time.
 They need to feed at regular intervals throughout the day and night to ensure their nutritional requirements are met.

 However, some older babies and toddlers get into a habit of waking for unnecessary feeds night feeds.
 To break the pattern, try reducing the number and length of daytime naps.
 This will ensure they’re more tired come bedtime and need to sleep for longer through the night.
 Because they’ll be awake for longer during the day, they’ll have more time to make up for any feeds they missed during the night as a result of sleeping through.
 You could also try comforting them with something other than a feed when they wake, such as a cuddle.

 Compare your child’s weight with other children their age

 Our team of experts is ready to answer your questions and support you on your journey from pregnancy to toddler hood.
 For more information and relevant advice, please contact us between 9am-6pm from Saturday to Thursday.